kulics/koral/Compare.md

     }

     override func simpleDescription() -> String {
-        return "A square with sides of length " + sideLength + "."
+        return "A square with sides of length \(sideLength)."
     }
 }